shiprasonal/Amazon-Clone-Website-Design/README.md

 ## Installation

-Clone the repository  bash git clone and open `index.html` in your web browser.
+Clone the repository and open `index.html` in your web browser.

 ## Usage